 Carnegie says in his book “The successful man will profit from his mistakes and try again in a different way.”
 This is true especially in the office environment where every set of eyes are on you.

-Admission of error in the work is oftentimes perceived by many as a sign of weakness.
+Admission of error in the work is oftentimes perceived as a sign of weakness.
 But what happens when you look at it the other way around?

-Once you stand up and admit fault, you might find your team backing you up and perceive you as someone who take responsibility for your actions, especially your mistakes.
-We all make mistakes, and the key is to fess up, apologize sincerely, and figure out what you’ve learned from it.
+Once you stand up and admit fault, you might find your team backing you up and perceiving you as someone who takes responsibility for their actions, especially mistakes.
+We all make mistakes, and the key to influence people is to fess up, apologize sincerely, and figure out what you’ve learned from it.

 On the other side, denying even one mistake, regardless of how detectable it may be to others, is the first step down a slippery slope that will irreparably damage your reputation and any chance you have of being that person worth following.